tamaraevst/damtp-nr-gw-notes/GRChombo-compilation-notes/README.md

 Before we can build the Chombo libraries, we need to first set the configuration variables that the build system uses.
 These are set in the file `Chombo/lib/mk/Make.defs.local`.
-This will differ for each system you build on, but we try to add this file for clusters we have used \[GR\]Chombo on before in `GRChombo/InstallNotes/MakeDefsLocalExamples`
+This will differ for each system you build on, but we try to add this file for clusters we have used GRChombo on before in `GRChombo/InstallNotes/MakeDefsLocalExamples`

-There is a ready-to-use Fawcett.Make.defs.local file in the `download` folder of this repository for use on the `cosmosx` and `skylake` partitions on Fawcett.
+There is a ready-to-use Fawcett.Make.defs.local file in the `download` folder of this repository for use on the `cosmosx` and `knl` partitions on Fawcett.
 You should now copy this to the right place in your Chombo directory using the command:
 ```bash